NOAA-EMC/LandDA/snowDA/README.md

 Details: DA input parameters adopted directly from ECMWF (no tuning attempted).
 Uses GHCN station observations in place of NRT station obs.
 Tested October, 2019 - April 2020 at C128, showed significant improvement to snow depth, reduction in T2m biases over snow cover areas.

+>OI_JEDI

+The OI has been implemented as a special case of the LETKF within the fv3-bundle of JEDI.

+Contains a readme only, which lists tasks necessary to convert the snow depth OI into JEDI.
+This work is being managed from the JEDI repo, and it repeated here for completeness only.